duythinh96/learning-html-css-js-basic/README.md

 When you proceed with the registration step, you accept that we will use your code to deploy on our web server.

-Ưe will confirm again when you create issue_0.
+We will confirm again when you create issue_0.

 ## Register to join my repo check
 - Create new branch: `yourusername/issue_0`